hastihojabr/Numerical-Solution-to-Schrodinger-s-Equation/README.md

 ### Part 2 - Time-dependent One-dimentional Schrodinger Equation Solver

 1. Choose an intial wave.
-THe common choice is a Gaussian multiplied by a plane wave.
+The common choice is a Gaussian multiplied by a plane wave.
 2. Normalize.
 3. Write Hamiltonian as a sparse matrix like Eq.33.
 4. Make linear algebra system given in Eq.34.